 Is there any reason why I should stop exercising during pregnancy?

 As mentioned above, there are many benefits of doing regular physical activity whilst you are pregnant.
 And generally, the benefits of exercising during pregnancy by far and away outweigh any risks.
 However, there are a few things that you should watch out for.
 You should stop exercising and seek urgent medical attention if you develop:

 - Excessive shortness of breath.

-- Chest pain or palpitations.
+- Chest pain or a thumping heart (palpitations).